schadokar/schadokar.dev/content/posts/go-env-ways/index.md

 categories: ["Golang", "Tutorial"]
 ---

-When it comes to create a production grade application, using environment variable in the application is *de facto*.
+When it comes to creating a production-grade application, using the environment variable in the application is *de facto*.

-### Why should we use environment variable?
+### Why should we use the environment variable?

-Suppose you have an application with many feature and each feature need to access the Database.
-You configured all the DB information like `DBURL`, `DBNAME`, `USERNAME` and `PASSWORD` in the each feature.
+Suppose you have an application with many features and each feature need to access the Database.
+You configured all the DB information like `DBURL`, `DBNAME`, `USERNAME` and `PASSWORD` in each feature.

-There are a few major disadvantages of this approach, there can be many.
+There are a few major disadvantages to this approach, there can be many.

 - ##### Security Issue:
   - You're entering all the information in the code.
 Now, all the unauthorized person also have access to the DB.